Alcohol and blood pressure

 Facts from the Blood Pressure Association

 - One in three adults in the UK has high blood pressure.
-Around half of people over 50 will have or develop it.

 - Of those people with high blood pressure, one in three are unaware that they have it.